-No. Students should space their time out over 12 weeks to go along with the course and give you time to complete the internship project.
+No. Students should space their time out over the course of 12 weeks to go along with the course as well as give you time to complete the internship project.

 Q: What hours can I work my internship?

 Internship schedules are up to you and your supervisor.
 This means that nights, weekends, or even remote hours are possible, but they must be approved by your site supervisor.
 You must coordinate your plan for hours with your site supervisor.